tidyverse/tidyverse.org/content/blog/ggplot2-3-5-0/index.md

 Axes and legends, collectively called guides, are an important component to plots, as they allow the translation of visual information back to data qualities.
 The extension mechanism of ggplot2 allows others to develop their own layers, facets, coords and scales through the ggproto object-oriented system.
 Finally, after years of being the only major system in ggplot2 still clinging to the S3 system, guides have been rewritten to use ggproto.
 With this rewrite, guides officially become an extension point that let developers implement their own guides.
 We have added a section to the [Extending ggplot2](https://ggplot2.tidyverse.org/articles/extending-ggplot2.html#creating-new-guides) vignette on how to develop a new guide.

 Alongside the rewrite, we made a slew of improvements to guides along the way.
-As these are somewhat meaty and focused topics, we cover them in separate blog posts about [axes](/blog/2024/02/ggplot2-3-5-0-axes/) and [legends](/blog/2024/02/ggplot2-3-5-0-legends/).
+As these are somewhat meaty and focused topics, we are going to cover them in separate blog posts about axes and legends.

 ## Patterns and gradients